Skip to content

 #CapCut (Free Tier)

 CapCut is ByteDance’s cross-platform editor, available on iOS, Android, Windows, macOS, and in-browser.
-The free tier exports 1080p 60 fps without a watermark on our tests, though you need a TikTok or CapCut account to sign in.
-We cover CapCut for PC installation separately and the CapCut templates workflow in another guide.
+The free tier supports clean 1080p exports, though you need a TikTok or CapCut account to sign in.
+The CapCut for PC installation and CapCut templates workflow have separate guides.

 The catch: CapCut ships with in-app prompts for CapCut Pro (4K export, premium stock, higher-tier AI).
 The underlying 1080p export stays clean.
 If you edit TikTok and Reels content, the templates library alone is worth the install.